planetshell/salarypredictionportfolio/README.md

 - train_salaries.csv
 - test_feature.csv

+The feature and target variables consist of the following:

 I will load, clean and perform some explorary data analysis(EDA) on the data before continuing the modeling process
 <img src="images/target_salary.png" width = 600, height =300>